phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 465839
+#Number of Trump Tweets: 467931
-#Number of Clinton Tweets: 255863
+#Number of Cruz Tweets: 300627
-#Number of Sanders Tweets: 161487
+#Number of Clinton Tweets: 256640
-#Number of Rubio Tweets: 115686
+#Number of Sanders Tweets: 161612
-#Number of Jeb!
-Tweets: 109427
+#Number of Rubio Tweets: 116530
-#Number of Carson Tweets: 40490
+#Number of Carson Tweets: 41599
-#Number of Kasich Tweets: 36627
+#Number of Kasich Tweets: 37878
 #Total Number of Tweets:
-#Number of Cruz Tweets:
+#Number of Jeb!
+Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---